 - Ratios being very disproportionate.
 Sometimes there are cross-functional teams with one designer and 75 engineers.
 Sounds insane, but it's pretty common;

 - When a feature is being planned by the Product Management, specifications are handed off to a Designer to be put in a mockup and later visuals are given to a Developer to do the coding;

 - When a design question comes up, and because the designer is already moved on to the next feature — these questions are being answered on the go, by the Developers and Product Management themselves.
 The solution, in this case, will often be taken without thinking about consistency and accessibility matters, and most important — will be spoken from a technical (developer-minded) perspective;

 - You may call yourself an Agile team but if developers are still the last in line and thought has the implementers — you are working in Waterfall.

-Agile disguised as Waterfall
+Jump to heading Agile disguised as Waterfall

 One of the misconceptions regarding Agile is that it automatically equals collaboration.
 And that is not true across disciplines.
 The reality is that design usually happens first.
 The development process is agile but the design process is waterfall until it get to development.
 Developers and engineers are used to working on things as small chunks but designers don't have a good foundation in that.